Chapter 12: Awards

 - Section award chairs receive nominations and distribute to committee members

-- Section award committees must notify ACRL of the number of applicants by December 9
+- Section award committees must notify ACRL of the number of applicants within one week of deadline

 - Award media profile form and instructions e-mailed to award committee chairs

 - Award committees meet to discuss and select award recipients at Midwinter

 - Award committee chairs reminded to complete media profile forms by the Tuesday of Midwinter and copy ACRL on all correspondence